Russia's Ozon wants to achieve $34 bln in transaction volumes by 2026 - News Break

 While Ozon trails Wildberries in terms of market share, it is growing slightly faster.

-Its smaller but quickly expanding competitors domestically include AliExpress Russia, a joint venture with China's Alibaba and Russian partners, and the e-commerce arms of lender Sberbank (SBER.MM) and internet giant Yandex (YNDX.O).
+Its smaller but quickly expanding competitors domestically include AliExpress Russia, a joint venture with China’s Alibaba and Russian partners, and the e-commerce arms of lender Sberbank and internet giant Yandex.

 Ozon on Wednesday completed its acquisition of Oney Bank, expanding its financial service operations, and has now issued more than 800,000 Ozon Cards, debit cards that give users cashback and other offers.